 Maine requires a breeding kennel license for anyone who keeps five or more adult female dogs or cats capable of reproduction.
-The Maine Department of Agriculture, Conservation and Forestry oversees the program, with three license categories based on the number of breeding animals.
-Licenses expire after 12 months.
+Recent legislation (LD 1771) passed in 2025 transferred kennel licensing authority from municipalities to the Maine Department of Agriculture, Conservation and Forestry, effective for the 2025-2026 licensing period.
+The state now issues kennel licenses with three categories based on the number of breeding animals, requiring compliance with commercial facility standards.

 Who Needs a License in Maine?